 - Use of prescribed or non-prescribed drugs is important, particularly anticonvulsants.

-- Enquire about a family history.
+- Ask about family history.

 - Primary position - looking straight ahead.

 - Secondary positions - looking straight up/down, straight right or left.